drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Physical access

 Keep your Mac physically secure at all times.
-Don't leave it unattended in hotels and such.
+Don't leave it unattended in hotels and other public spaces.

 A skilled attacker with unsupervised physical access to your computer can infect the boot ROM to install a keylogger and steal your password - see [Thunderstrike](https://trmm.net/Thunderstrike) for an example.